Human rights in Trinidad and Tobago: Freedom of the press

 In 2014, Reporters Without Borders, in its Press Freedom Index, placed Trinidad and Tobago at the 43rd place, with a score of 23.28, corresponding to a "satisfactory situation".
 In the same year, Freedom House classified Trinidad and Tobago as "free" in terms of press freedom, which is the highest level available.
 There were cases brought against journalists for libel in 2012, but no such cases occurred in 2013 and efforts were made to exempt investigative journalists from such charges.
 There were reportedly occasional attempts to influence the press by the politicians, for instance, three senior journalists resigned in the Trinidad Guardian to protest alleged governmental interference and the prime minister publicly criticized the press.
 There was also an alleged governmental "smear campaign" against two journalists who had investigated the activities of the national security minister and the Attorney General.
 However, there are active political weekly newspapers and all of the daily and weekly newspapers are privately owned, with no restrictions on access to the Internet.

 Freedom of religion

 The freedom of religion in Trinidad and Tobago is protected by both domestic legal framework and international conventions, namely Section 4 of the Constitution, protecting the "freedom of conscience and religious belief and observance" and the International Covenant on Civil and Political Rights.
-According to the United States Secretary of State Report 2013, members of the government often participated in the ceremonies and holidays of various religious groups, regularly emphasizing religious tolerance and harmony, and government officials routinely spoke publicly against religious intolerance.
-The prime minister, for example, participated in religious holiday events during Ramadan, Diwali, Eid-al-Fitr, Easter, and Corpus Christi, and issued corresponding public statements underscoring religious freedom as a deeply held national value.
-There were no reports of discrimination based on religious beliefs or affiliation.
+According to the United States Secretary of State Report 2022, members of the government often participated in the ceremonies and holidays of various religious groups, regularly emphasizing religious tolerance and harmony, and government officials routinely spoke publicly against religious intolerance.